 To take full advantage of the sun's heat, your home-to-be must not be tree-shaded (and particularly not by evergreens) in the winter.
 A general rule of thumb, for the middle latitudes of the United States, is that the sun's path will average about 18° to 20° above the horizon on December 21 (the "shortest" day of the year).
 The angle at noon will be much greater at most locations in the country, but you should use the smaller angle to insure that the site will receive solar gain throughout the day.

 A crude study of the sun's angles, nearby hills, trees you wouldn't want to cut, or other buildings at your prospective site may show that there's little danger of winter shading.
-But if you have any doubt, consult charts—or use a solar planning card—to establish the sun's path more exactly, since any of the previously mentioned factors might force you to move your homesite.
+But if you have any doubt, consult charts or use a solar planning card to establish the sun's path more exactly, because any of the previously mentioned factors might force you to move your homesite.

 Trees that branch directly over the potential building area may prove to be real assets, though.
 Because the sun's path in the sky is highest in the summer months, the limbs may shade the house during hot weather without interfering with solar gain during the winter.
 As a matter of fact, I consider a site backed against the southern edge of a grove of trees to be a particularly good choice.

 An earth-tempered home will be much less likely to have water leakage problems if the subsoil has good permeability.
 Clay, for instance, holds water and is the least desirable type of earth on which to build an underground structure.
 Sand, on the other hand, drains well but won't provide enough stability for the dwelling.
-An ideal subsoil, then, will have some of each... and the only way to find out what you have is to dig down and see.
-I recommend taking a shovel on a site visit so that you van cut through the topsoil and examine what's below - (The health inspector may also provide some help, if he or she comes to check the lot's suitability for a septic system.)
+An ideal subsoil, then, will have some of each.
+The only way to find out what you have is to dig down and see.
+I recommend taking a shovel on a site visit so that you can cut through the topsoil and examine what's below.
+The health inspector may also provide some help, if he or she comes to check the lot's suitability for a septic system.

-Some of the more obvious prerequisiteswhich apply to any good building site-are a view, access to roads and existing powerlines, a water supply, and waste disposal (whether it's handled by a sewer, a septic system, or some alternative).
+Some of the more obvious prerequisites, which apply to any good building site, are a view, access to roads and existing powerlines, a water supply, and waste disposal (whether it's handled by a sewer, a septic system, or some alternative).
 The first two conditions are easy to determine by inspection, but water and sewage disposal deserve more careful examination.
-Independent water supplies (deep wells or capped springs) should be located uphill —and well away—from the septic disposal field or sewer ... so, to some extent, the two systems must be planned at the same time.
-Your neighbors-to-be should be able to tell you what was required to find water on their property, but you still might want to make the purchase of the land dissentient upon finding 'it at a reasonable depth.
-In fact, it's not unusual to make a down pay ment on a lot and then withhold the balance until the well is successfully drilled.
+Independent water supplies (deep wells or capped springs) should be located uphill and well away from the septic disposal field or sewer; to some extent, the two systems must be planned at the same time.
+Your neighbors-to-be should be able to tell you what was required to find water on their property, but you still might want to make the purchase of the land dependent upon finding it at a reasonable depth.
+In fact, it's not unusual to make a down payment on a lot and then withhold the balance until the well is successfully drilled.

-Furthermore, though it has nothing to do with the land itself, the availability of a mortgage, with reasonable interest, from either the seller or a bank could provide an important incentive for choosing one lot over another.
-And, whether or not the tendet requires them, you should, exercise the safeguards of Title Search and Boundary Surveys.
+Furthermore, though it has nothing to do with the land itself, the availability of a mortgage at a reasonable interest rate from either the seller or a bank could provide an important incentive for choosing one lot over another.
+And, whether or not the lender requires them, you should exercise the safeguards of Title Search and Boundary Surveys.
 Once these have been completed, you can be sure that there are no restrictive covenants or title disputes that might later prohibit you from developing the land.

-To recap the most important points we've covered thus far, a suitable location for a passive solar, earth-tempered house will have a gently sloping hillside that faces more or less to the south ... will be on a dry area out of the valley or nearly on the crest ... will have an assured water supply ill have an approved site for a drain ... w age field ... and will provide reasonable access to roads and powerlines.
+To recap the most important points we've covered thus far, a suitable location for a passive solar, earth-tempered house will have a gently sloping hillside that faces more or less to the south, will be on a dry area out of the valley or nearly on the crest, will have an assured water supply, will have an approved site for a drainage field, and will provide reasonable access to roads and powerlines.
 All of these considerations should add up to a feeling of rightness when you finally do find the place for your home.

-The series of articles that commences with this selection on choosing property will be centered on Angus, Macdonald's design called the Sun Cottage.
-In its basic form, the modular has one bedroom, encloses 720 square feet of living area, and has an estimated construction cost of only $17,500.
-The version MOTHER will be keeping an eye on, however, has a second bedroom on the east end... to give it 1,023 square feet.
+In its basic form, Angus Macdonald's Sun Cottage Modular design has one bedroom, encloses 720 square feet of living area, and has an estimated construction cost of only $17,500.
+The version MOTHER EARTH NEWS will be keeping an eye on, however, has a second bedroom on the east end to give it 1,023 square feet.
 By simply adding another room to the east, the floor space can be expanded to a full 1,300 square feet.

-By the end of the series, we'll be able to show you a completed $20-per-square-foot home that-through the grace of the sun's warmth and the tempering effect of the earth-will maintain nearly the same internal temperature year round... with next to no backup heating or cooling!
+By the end of the series, we'll be able to show you a completed $20-per-square-foot home that will maintain nearly the same internal temperature year round through the grace of the sun's warmth and the tempering effect of the earth, with next to no backup heating or cooling!